Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 The pfBlockerNG wizard had four steps but step three is like 50 steps in one

 There are a lot of options in step three.
 This is not like Pi-hole at all.
-I’m going to come back to this and set up my network instead so I accomplish retiring my Nighthawk R700 or giving it new life as a Wi-Fi AP.
+I’m going to come back to this and set up my network instead so I can retire my Nighthawk R700—or give it new life as a Wi-Fi AP.

-Fix: If the pfb_dnsbl service won’t start or the status tab states [ Missing CRON task ], try deleting the empty file /var/run/booting (ref).
+Fix: If the pfb_dnsbl service won’t start or the status tab shows [ Missing CRON task ], try deleting the empty file /var/run/booting (ref).

 Top ↩